-- providing care when needed.
+- Patient care when needed

-In a larger facilities, healthcare administrators:
+In larger facilities, healthcare administrators:

-- manage daily decision-making
+- Manage daily decision-making

-- Coordinating the actions of all departments, ensuring they operate as one unit.
+- Coordinating the actions of all departments, ensuring they operate as one unit

-- Planning budgets.
+- Planning budgets

-- Assisting with further education for staff.
+- Assisting with continuing education of staff

 How to Become a Healthcare Administrator

-Healthcare Administrator Pay and Job Outlook
+Healthcare Administrator Salary and Job Outlook